IanDarwin/AndroidOrm/README.md

 4) Make the corresponding change in androidorm.properties
 5) Add your technology's JAR files into libs/
 6) Write the "saving" code at the XXX in SavingActivity.
+   Note that for threading reasons, everything from the XXX to the end of the method should be done in a background thread!

 Please DO NOT: